PVACreator/Free-Gmail-Creator-Open-Source/README.md

 Account warmup Feature
 Create unique role presets for each account — customize behavior, preferences, and interaction styles to warmup accounts.

+Highlights

+Free and Open Source on GitHub
+  Fully open under the MIT License for anyone to use, modify, and share.

+Command-Line (CMD) Mode
+  Lightweight design with a simplified control library and minimal plugins.
+Easy to use without heavy dependencies.

+No WebDriver or Playwright Required
+  Unlike traditional automation tools, this project does not use Selenium, WebDriver, or Playwright.

+Bypasses Standard Automation Detection
+  This approach is designed to avoid common browser automation detection mechanisms, making it harder to identify as automated activity.

 Requirements

 - Windows